sudara/alonetone/README.markdown

       mocha (for rspec)

 You can let the system install all required gems for you using following command:

       rake gems:install

 You can also install them manually:

 			sudo gem install rmagick haml json ruby-mp3info aws-s3 rubyzip mocha

-You may need to install imagemagick before install rmagick gem

-If you are using Ubuntu you can run 'sudo apt-get install imagemagick libmagick9-dev'

-If you are using Mac, you can run 'sudo port install imagemagick'
+You may need to install imagemagick before rmagick.
+If you are using Ubuntu you can run 'sudo apt-get install imagemagick libmagick9-dev'.
+If you are on a Mac, you can 'sudo port install imagemagick'

 You'll need to install rails 2.1 gem or have a copy in the vendor directory.

-Then, you can create a development database, runall migrations and load some bootstrap data with:
+Then, you can create a development database, run all migrations and load some bootstrap data with:

       rake db:remake